Executive Master of Public Administration

 About the Executive MPA programme

 The EMPA is taught over 22 months in intense blocks which develop your core skills in economics, policy evaluation and political science whilst demonstrating how these skills can be applied in a broad range of geographies and contexts.
-In addition to studying compulsory courses, you will also choose option courses to further customise your EMPA experience, in order to meet your personal and professional needs.
-Courses combine leading LSE academics and senior practitioners to bring the latest research to life and the modular format ensures you can immediately apply your learning to a work context.
+In addition to studying compulsory courses, you will also choose option courses to further customise your EMPA experience to meet your personal and professional needs.

-The EMPA benefits from sharing some classes with the Executive Master of Public Policy programme (EMPP).
-The EMPP is open only to UK Civil Servants and is designed to train the organisation’s future leaders.
-The EMPP cohort is senior, experienced and knowledgeable in contemporary public policy challenges.
+The EMPA also benefits from sharing classes with the Executive Master of Public Policy programme (EMPP).
+The EMPP is open only to UK civil servants and is designed to train the organisation’s future leaders.
+The EMPP cohort is senior, experienced, and knowledgeable in contemporary public policy challenges.

 School of Public Policy